What is hereditary mixed polyposis syndrome?

 What are the estimated cancer risks associated with HMPS?

-People with HMPS are considered to be at increased risk for developing colorectal cancer, but the amount of risk has not been estimated.
+People with HMPS are considered to be at increased risk for developing colorectal cancer, but the amount of risk is not currently known.

 What are the screening options for HMPS?

-There are no specific screening guidelines developed for HMPS.
-Regular screening colonoscopies are appropriate.
-A Colonoscopy is an examination used to look inside the body’s large intestine.
-Many doctors would suggest beginning screening five to 10 years earlier than the youngest age at which polyps were identified in a family member.
-If polyps are found, screening may need to be done as often as once a year.
+There are no specific screening guidelines developed for HMPS individuals without a GREM1 mutation, although regular screening colonoscopies are appropriate.
+Many doctors would suggest beginning screening 5 to 10 years earlier than the youngest age at which polyps or colorectal cancer were identified in a family member.
+If polyps are found, screening may need to be done every 1 to 2 years.
 Learn more about what to expect during a colonoscopy.

 Screening options may change over time as new technologies are developed and more is learned about HMPS.
 It is important to talk with your doctor about appropriate screening tests.

 Learn more about what to expect when having common tests, procedures, and scans.